Design and Custom Branding of Zebra BI visuals

 7. Styling the hills & valleys chart type

-In this specific chart type (If you don't know all the chart types that are available with Zebra BI, make sure to take a look at this article), you can change the opacity of the base and variance.
+In this specific chart type (explore all visuals that are available with Zebra BI), you can change the opacity of the base and variance.
 This can be found in the design section.

-By the way: To make the styling process even easier, Zebra BI visuals support custom themes so you can define your design preferences in a central place and make them the default view which is shown when you add a new visual.
-Take a look at this article to learn more about custom themes.
+📖 By the way: To make the styling process even easier, Zebra BI visuals support custom themes so you can define your design preferences in a central place and make them the default view which is shown when you add a new visual.
+Learn more about custom themes.